Scalr/gh-action-revizor/README.md

 # revizor docker action

-This action `create|delete` the test environemnt container.
+This action `create|delete` the test environment container.

 To configure this action, you need to provide the following environment variables:
 - `REVIZOR_URL`: Revizor base url.